-Amazon does a nice job making it sorta time consuming to cancel your Prime membership.
+Amazon does a nice job making it hard to cancel your Prime membership, they even got sued by the FTC for making it so difficult.
 After all, they don’t want to lose your business so they figure why not make the “Cancel Button” a little tricky to find.
 The good news is that after reading this article it’ll be an absolute piece of cake to end your Prime membership and possibly score a full refund.
 Here’s everything you need to know…

 First, Navigate Through the Amazon Labyrinth

 To cancel your Prime membership (from the Amazon homepage) you’ll want to click on Account & Lists on the top right.